christelinda-laureijs/crosby-lab-code/README.md

   - "Pruned" plots of a single recording featuring the featuring the , as well as "pruned" plots featuring

-These include evoked current amplitudes  and plotting evoked currents and action potentials
+These include evoked current amplitudes  and plotting evoked currents and action potentials.